Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: Introduction

 The goal of our study here is therefore twofold: \\ - to investigate the equation-of-state (EoS) of strongly interacting hadronic matter, created in heavy-ion collisions, by analyzing the directed flow $v_1$ and the elliptic flow $v_2$ of protons and light clusters. \\ - to investigate whether the collective flow observables $v_1$ and $v_2$ can distinguish between different theoretical models for cluster production in heavy-ion collisions.\\

 For this purpose we calculate $v_1$ and $v_2$ of protons and different clusters as a function of rapidity $y$ and transverse momentum $p_T$ for different EoS and for different cluster production mechanisms employing Parton-Hadron-Quantum-Molecular Dynamics (PHQMD), a microscopic transport approach \cite{Aichelin:2019tnk,Glassel:2021rod,Kireyeu:2022qmv,Coci:2023daq,Kireyeu:2024woo}.
-In the PHQMD approach we have the possibility to compare the dynamical (potential + kinetic) and the coalescence production mechanisms directly, because both are applied to the same physical events and therefore the environment is identical.
+In the PHQMD approach we have the possibility to compare the MST + kinetic and the coalescence production mechanisms directly, because both are applied to the same physical events and therefore the environment is identical.
 This allows to study directly the consequences of the different production mechanisms.
 We confronted our calculations with the experimental data from the HADES \cite{HADES:2020lob,HADES:2022osk} and FOPI Collaborations \cite{FOPI:2011aa} at SIS energies.
-Also we relate our observations to recent results of UrQMD \cite{Hillmann:2019wlt,Steinheimer:2024eha} and SMASH \cite{Tarasovicova:2024isp}.
+Also we relate our observations to recent results of UrQMD and SMASH.
+In UrQMD \cite{Hillmann:2019wlt,Steinheimer:2024eha} a static hard equation-of-state is used, which gives for flow observables quite similar results as a momentum dependent soft EoS \cite{Aichelin:1987ti}.
+SMASH \cite{Tarasovicova:2024isp} is a BUU type approach and uses a momentum dependent mean field, however with an implementation \cite{Mohs:2024gyc,Mohs:2025wrp}, which differs from that in PHQMD.
+At lower beam energies the determination of the equation-of-state has been also addressed by Cozma in \cite{Cozma:2024cwc} in a different QMD model as well as by Danielewicz et al in \cite{Danielewicz:1999zn, Danielewicz:2002pu}.

 Our paper is organized as follows: we start with the model description in Section II.
-In Section III we discuss the consequences of the different EoS for heavy-ion dynamics at SIS energies.
-Our results on flow coefficients in comparison to the HADES and FOPI data are presented in Section IV.
-The comparison of the flow of deuterons for different deuteron production mechanisms is discussed in Section V while our findings are summarized in Section VI.
-We will use the $\hbar = c = 1$ convention.
+In Section III we discuss the consequences of the different EoS for heavy-ion dynamics at SIS energies and show our results on flow coefficients in comparison to the HADES and FOPI data.
+The comparison of the flow of deuterons for different deuteron production mechanisms is discussed in Section IV while our findings are summarized in Section V. \\ We note that we use the $\hbar = c = 1$ convention.